Araffe/vdc-networking-lab/readme.md

 **Figure 20:** NSG FLow Log Download

 **6)** Open the PT1H.json file in an editor on your local machine (Visual Studio Code is a good choice - available as a free download from https://code.visualstudio.com/).
 The file should show a number of flow entries which can be inspected.
-Let's start by looking for an entry for TCP port 80 from our OnPrem_VM machine to the Spoke1 load balancer IP address.
+Let's start by looking for an entry for TCP port 80 from our OnPrem_VM1 machine to the Spoke1 load balancer IP address.
 You can search for the IP address '10.102.1.4' to see entries associated with OnPrem\_VM1.

 Here is an example of a relevant JSON entry: